 During my remodel I had a bucket under mine until it got its connection completed... and it filled almost a gallon bucket per hour.

 My constant project is my home which was built in 1947.
-I have remodeled almost all of it and am in the process of finishing off a 1000 square foot addition.
-Lars Construction got me up to drywall and I am doing the rest.
-You can see many galleries of it
+We have remodeled almost all of it and added 1000 square foot in 2007.
+Lars Construction got me up to drywall and I did the rest.